vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ```
 ### 5.2) Broad peaks

-Broad peak calling is preferable for studying ligands that cover large genomic regions such as histone variants.
+Broad peak calling is preferable for studying chromatin marks or binding protein that span over several nucleosomes such as marks covering entire gene bodies (Ex.
+H2Bub, H3K36me3 or H3K27me3).
 It does the same peak detection as the narrow peak mode but then attempts to merge nearby highly enriched regions into broad regions.

 **Example single-end broad peak calling command:**
 ```shell